 Heterogeneous transport and Multi-Provider environments

 NSI is designed to support the creation of circuits that transit several networks managed by different providers.
 This creates requirements for authentication and authorization which are addressed by the NSI.
-Traditional models of circuit services and control planes adopt a single very tightly defined data plane technology, and then hard code service attributes into the control plane protocols.
+Traditional models of circuit services and control planes adopt a single very tightly defined data plane technology, and then hard code these service attributes into the control plane protocols.
 Multi-domain services need to employ multiple data plane technologies.
 In order to make this possible they need to recognize a wide array of service attributes.
-NSI supports an abstracted notion of a Connection, and the NSI Reserve message includes a flexible schema for specifying service specific constraints.
+The NSI supports an abstracted notion of a Connection, and the NSI Reserve message includes a flexible schema for specifying service specific constraints.
 These service constraints will be evaluated against the technology available to local network service providers traversed by the service.
 It is up to the path finder of the NSI to create a path that meets these constraints.
 In this way the NSI allows a single Service Plane protocol suite to deliver Connections that traverse heterogeneous transport technologies.

 Topology

-In the NSI Topology the data plane in modeled as interconnected Networks, were the Networks are groupings of STPs.
+In the NSI Topology, the data plane in modeled as interconnected Networks, where the Networks are groupings of STPs.
 As shown in Figure 1, NSI Networks interconnect at a shared point known as an SDP.
 An SDP is a grouping of two adjacent STPs belonging to different Networks.
 A complete Connection can be built up by concatenating individual Connections at SDPs.

 An overview of the NSI topology concepts is provided in OGF GFD.173: Network Service Framework v1.0 [1].
 The detailed NSI topology representation can be found in GWD-R-P: Network Service Interface Topology Representation [3].